erukiti/WebRx/README.md

 ```
 - or download the [latest release as zip](http://webrxjs.org/downloads/web.rx.zip)

-Make sure to include script-references to rx.lite.js and rx.lite.extras.js *before* web.rx.js when integrating WebRx into your projects.
+Make sure to include script-references to rx.lite.js and rx.lite.extras.js **before** web.rx.js when integrating WebRx into your projects.

 #### Documentation

-WebRx's documentation can be found on [here](http://webrxjs.org/docs)
+WebRx's documentation can be found on [here](http://webrxjs.org/docs).
 .
 ### License